Victims rights with the police

 According to Finnish law, the police are obligated to report violence in close relationships as part of their duties.
 The purpose of this is to intervene in the violence.
 Also, the victim has the right to file a criminal offence report.

 The police may direct victims to apply for a restraining order or a temporary restraining order that will be confirmed by a court.
+This can build upon a previous approach and entry ban.
 It is essential to inform victims about any potential contact with the perpetrator, such as during investigation or release from custody.

 If the police make a risk assessment, the information produced by the risk assessment should be documented and kept confidential.
 Collaboration with relevant non-governmental organizations (NGOs) is crucial, and their participation should be encouraged in the risk assessment process.
 With the victim's consent, contact by the police can be made with victim support services to provide additional assistance.